-I spend a lot of time responding to the questions I am asked about dating & relationships on Quora.com and I thought I’d share some of my answers with you in case you are going through anything similar.
+I spend a lot of time responding to the questions I am asked about dating and relationship dilemmas on Quora.com and I thought I’d share some of my answers with you in case you are going through anything similar.

 Q: I like a guy.
 I am not sure why but he has started to ignore me.
 How can I get to know what happened and resolve this?